DougBurke/sherpa/docs/plots/backends.rst

-but they are allowed to have return values if that is helpful for their internal implementation, e.g. in the matplotlib backend, plotting a line might return a line object so that error bars plotted later can use ``line.color`` to match the colot of that line.
+but they are allowed to have return values if that is helpful for their internal implementation, e.g. in the matplotlib backend, plotting a line might return a line object so that error bars plotted later can use ``line.color`` to match the color of that line.

 Creating plots and panels, clearing and overplotting
 ----------------------------------------------------
-At this stage, we keep the existing API for creating plot and panels, for clearing and overplotting, i.e. each of the plotting functions above accepts the following argument: title, xlabel, ylabel, xlog, ylog, overplot, clearwindow
+At this stage, we keep the existing API for creating plot and panels, for clearing and overplotting, i.e. each of the plotting functions above accepts the following arguments: title, xlabel, ylabel, xlog, ylog, overplot, clearwindow

-Multi-panels plot can be set with clear_window, set_subplot, set_jointplot[copy documentation from CAIO 4.14 pylab_backend.clear_window etc. into here because that describes use and function]
+Multi-panels plot can be set with clear_window, set_subplot, set_jointplot
+[copy documentation from CAIO 4.14 pylab_backend.clear_window etc. into here because that describes use and function]

 Interaction with interactive plots in the UI
 --------------------------------------------
 Each backend has additional functions that are called before, during and after interactive plots (begin, exception, and end), and for the setup of multi-panel plots [those are taken essentially unchanged from the 4.14 version, so can copy from code into specs]

 Other methods
 --------------